Collaborative Document Editing with Multiple Users and AI Agents: Results

 \subsubsection{One vs multiple agents: A tradeoff between expected functional and perspective values}

 We observed a specific strategic tradeoff: People weighed the setup effort against the expected benefits of multiple agents.
 Different views were discussed within nine of the teams.
 Overall, 14 participants brought up rationales in favour of one agent, and 20 (also) in favour of multiple ones.
+We report on their rationales in detail next: